 RUSSIAN FEDERATION

-Gossoudarstvennaya Duma
+Gossoudarstvennaya Duma (State Duma)

-Type of political regime: semi-presidential
+Type of political regime semi-presidential

-The President is the Head of State and the guarantor of the Constitution and the rights and freedoms of citizens and individuals (Article 80 of the Constitution).
+Notes The President is the Head of State and the guarantor of the Constitution and the rights and freedoms of citizens and individuals (Article 80 of the Constitution).
 The President adopts measures to protect the sovereignty of the federation, its independence and state integrity and measures to ensure the coordinated functioning and interaction of all bodies of state power.
 The Federal Assembly of the Russian Federation consists of two chambers, the Council of the Federation and the State Duma.

-Head of the executive: President of the Federation
+Head of the executive President of the Federation

-The President determines the guidelines for internal and foreign policies and represents the federation within the country and in international relations.
+Notes The President determines the guidelines for internal and foreign policies and represents the federation within the country and in international relations.
 Executive power is exercised by the Government consisting of the chairman, deputy chairman and federal ministries (Article 110 of the Constitution).

-The President is elected directly by the citizens by universal and equal suffrage (Article 81 of the Constitution).
+Method for appointing the executive The President is elected directly by the citizens by universal and equal suffrage (Article 81 of the Constitution).
 The same person may not be elected President for more than two consecutive terms.
 The Chairman of the Government is appointed by the President with the consent of the State Duma (Article 111 of the Constitution).
 The proposal for the candidate for this post is submitted no later than two weeks after a newly elected President takes office or after the resignation of the Government or one week after the house rejects the candidate.
 The house considers the candidate nominated by the President for the post of the Chairman of the Government during the week after the nomination has been submitted.

-The President is elected for four years as are the members of both chambers of the parliament.
+Term of office of the executive and coincidence with the term of the legislature The President is elected for four years as are the members of both chambers of the parliament.

-A deputy of the State Duma may not be a deputy of other representative bodies of state authority or local self-government (Article 97.2 of the Constitution).
+Incompatibility of the functions of member of the executive and member of Parliament Yes A deputy of the State Duma may not be a deputy of other representative bodies of state authority or local self-government (Article 97.2 of the Constitution).

-Dissolution of Parliament: Yes
+Dissolution of Parliament Yes

 • Circumstances